 The secret ingredient in amazing enchilada sauce

 The secret to getting it just right?
 Throw in a small piece of Mexican chocolate.
-Chocolate is one of those things that makes everything better.
-Just like butter.
-And bacon.

-Dried chiles for homemade enchilada sauce
+Dried chiles for authentic enchilada sauce

 For this sauce, I’m using dried chiles.
 If you’ve never used them before, don’t freak out!
 They’re super easy to use and once you taste the rich and complex flavor they give this sauce, you’ll never go back to the bland store-bought stuff.

-How to make enchilada sauce
+How to make authentic enchilada sauce

 What to make with enchilada sauce

 Now you’re ready to use the sauce on your favorite enchilada recipe!
-Here are just a few ideas of what you can make!
+Here are just a few ideas of what you can make:

-- chicken enchilada meatballs
+- red chicken enchiladas

-- broccoli quinoa enchilada casserole
+- chicken enchilada casserole

-- vegetarian spinach enchiladas
+- spinach enchiladas

-- low carb chicken enchilada roll ups
+- chicken enchilada soup

 There are so many possibilities, you’re going to love it!